What is a Court, Municipal, and License Clerk?

 - Motor Vehicle Representative

-In the United States, there were 135,500 jobs for Court, Municipal, and License Clerk in 2016.
+In 2016, there was an estimated number of 135,500 jobs in the United States for Court, Municipal, and License Clerk.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,700 new jobs for Court, Municipal, and License Clerk by 2026.
-The BLS estimates 12,600 yearly job openings in this field.
+There will be an estimated 12,600 positions for Court, Municipal & License Clerk per year.

 The states with the most job growth for Court, Municipal & License Clerk are Vermont, Utah, and Texas.
 Watch out if you plan on working in Maryland, Alaska, or New Jersey.
 These states have the worst job growth for this type of profession.

-Salary for a Court, Municipal & License Clerk
+What is the Average Salary of a Court, Municipal & License Clerk

 Court, Municipal, and License Clerks who work in Washington, New York, or Alaska, make the highest salaries.